-This page describes methods for analysis of short-term marginal cost of electricity.
-Files that demonstrate how to create and present a supply curve and then integrate the supply with demand to project marginal costs.
-The page begins by demonstrating how to make a simple supply curve.
+This page describes methods for analysis of short-term marginal cost of electricity which is the driver for crucial investment decisions, the economics of renewable energy, merchant pricing and other issues.
+I have made relatively simple analysis that demonstrates crucial drivers of marginal cost analysis including the shape of the supply curve, volatility of demand, inclusion of renewable energy in markets, supply outages and other factors.
+This webpage includes various files that demonstrate how to create and present a supply curve and then integrate the supply with demand to project marginal costs.
+I begin by demonstrating how to make a simple supply curve.
 An hourly simulation is presented first and then converted into an hour by hour analysis.
 In addition, different ways to incorporate renewable analysis will be covered.
 The page begins with relatively simple analysis of a supply stack and then moves to issues like marginal heat rates, demand elasticity and making effective presentations of the supply curve with step functions.

 A excel file that includes supply curve analysis and a number of other issues is available for download below by pressing the button.
 This file includes some of the advanced issues related to incremental heat rates, creation of a step function, using VBA to simulate prices and renewable energy issues.
 The file below the excel file is a power point presentation that describes a whole bunch of issues related to measuring electricity costs and simulating prices including short-term marginal cost analysis and supply curves.